Advising Students: Entry Level Mathematics Course

 - MATH 1101 Introduction to Mathematical Modeling: Prerequisite: Four years of high school mathematics.
 Students who have completed a course in calculus in high school with a grade of B or better may not enroll for credit in this course without permission of the chair of the Department of Mathematics.
 This course is an introduction to mathematical modeling using graphical, numerical, symbolic, and verbal techniques to describe and explore real world phenomena.
 Emphasis is on the use of elementary functions to investigate and analyze applied problems and questions, supported by the use of appropriate technology, and on effective communication of quantitative concepts and results.

 - MATH 1111 College Algebra: This course is a symbolically intensive, functional approach to algebra that incorporates the use of appropriate technology.
 Emphasis will be placed on the study of functions and their graphs, inequalities, and linear, quadratic, piece-wise defined, rational, polynomial, exponential, and logarithmic functions.
 Appropriate applications will be included.
-Please visit the following two links for more information about this course:

 - MATH 1112 College Trigonometry: This course is an in-depth study of the properties of trigonometric functions and their inverses.
 Topics include circular functions, special angles, solutions of triangles, trigonometric identities and equations, graphs of trigonometric functions, inverse trigonometric functions and their graphs, Law of Sines, Law of Cosines, and vectors.
 Prerequisite: Four years of high school mathematics.
 Students may not receive credit for both MATH 1112 and MATH 1113.